This is important so that people will be able to understand your intentions as well as promote transparency and mutual awareness.

 - Purchase Errors – provide rules on typographical errors with purchases, whether its the product, prices, shipping address or quantity of purchase.

-- Trademarks and Copyrights – provide information of the properties you own on your online store may this be photos, articles, logos, taglines, etc. Also include details of your rights of ownership as well as the use of these protected materials.
+- Trademarks and Copyrights – provide information on the properties you own on your online store may this be photos, articles, logos, taglines, etc. Also, include details of your rights of ownership as well as the use of these protected materials.

 - Disclaimers/Limitation of Liabilities – give clauses of limitations to set visitors/customers expectation on what you can and cannot do for them regarding damages, risks, lost, etc.

-- Management of Accounts – provide information of how visitors/customers can manage their accounts as well as options on how they can end it if they no longer need your service.
+- Management of Accounts – provide information on how visitors/customers can manage their accounts as well as options on how they can end it if they no longer need your service.

 - Cancellation or Termination – you may include clauses to inform visitors/customers that abuses and misconduct may cause cancellation or termination of accounts or transactions.

 Apple has an extensive Terms and Conditions, this already covers terms of sale and conditions for iTunes store, MAC App Store, iBooks.
 Though it may look lengthy, it includes specific links to which sections visitors may wish to read.
 This makes it more organized and readable.

 DealsDirect gives us here a very good example of an organized Terms and Conditions with an outline of all sections.
 It even includes shipping terms, and tackles fraud cases like credit card fraud, fraud protection/prevention as well as delivery.